 Negative features: humorlessness, unsophisticated, sadness, dirtiness

-Brown is one of the most widespread colors in nature and is often associated with wood, earth, and leather.
-Due to its relatability with natural elements, it is related to sturdiness and reliability.
+Brown is one of the most widespread colors in nature and it brings us associations with wood, earth, and leather.
+Due to its relatability with natural elements, brown color symbolizes sturdiness and reliability.

-Brown is most suitable for companies that are more old-fashioned, rugged, and give out the earthy vibe.
-If you position your brand around these characteristics, brown will undoubtedly match your brand message.
+Brown color is most suitable for companies that are more old-fashioned, rugged, and give out the earthy vibe.
+If you decide to position your brand around these characteristics, brown will undoubtedly match your brand message.

-Although a color that creates a feeling of support, safety, and comfort, occasionally, brown can stand for cheapness, depression, and inactivity.
+Although brown creates a feeling of support, safety, and comfort, occasionally, it can stand for cheapness, depression, and inactivity.
 So better check the color palette and all the shades before settling on a specific color.

 Here is what brown symbolizes among the cultures: